 Have you ever given much thought to your toothbrush?
 You know the basics that work well for you: comfortable handle, soft bristles and a head that holds just the right amount of toothpaste.
-Some folks prefer the standard plastic handle with nylon bristles, while others have adopted a sonic toothbrush.
+Some people prefer the standard plastic handle with nylon bristles, while others have adopted a sonic toothbrush.
 But is a silicone toothbrush worth a try?
 And how does a silicone brush fare in the fight against gingivitis?

 The History of Bristles

 Nylon bristles are a better choice over natural hair for a number of reasons, notes the International Journal of Pharmaceutical Science Invention.
 Nylon bristles are up to 10 times more flexible than natural hair bristles.
-They are less likely to break off and easier to clean.
-The configuration and hardness level of a nylon toothbrush are easier to standardize as well, allowing them to be reproduced consistently and in bulk.
+They are less likely to break off and are easier to clean.
+The configuration and hardness level of a nylon toothbrush are easier to standardise as well, allowing them to be reproduced consistently and in bulk.

-A silicone toothbrush replaces the nylon with silicone, or synthetic rubber, bristles.
+A silicone toothbrush replaces the nylon with silicone, synthetic rubber, or bristles.
 These bristles are similar in size to what you might see on an ordinary toothbrush.
 They work in a similar way as a gum stimulator to clean between teeth while removing plaque from along the gumline.
 Many silicone toothbrushes also have a silicone handle.
 Both manual and electric varieties are on the market.

 One potential benefit of a silicone toothbrush is its ability to gently but thoroughly clean the gums.
 With regular brushing, this could offer extra protection against gingivitis.
 If you don't brush and floss regularly, your mouth becomes a haven for the sticky bacterial film known as plaque.
 Plaque that isn't removed from teeth hardens into tartar under the gumline.
 Plaque and tartar that remain on the teeth inflame the gingiva, the portion of the gum that surrounds a tooth's base.
 Inflamed gums swell, bleed easily and can lead to full-blown periodontal disease.